xXG4briel/xXG4briel/README.md

 - I am study of Engineer.
 - I am study of Engineer.
 - I am study of Engineer.
-- I am study of Engineer.
+- ⚡ Fun fact: I think on the most profession like be Teacher, singer and Pro Player.